Adityakale007/Odin_Frontend/README.md

 # 🌌 Space Route Optimizer

-MoonPath is an interactive space navigation simulator that calculates the **shortest and fastest path from Earth to the Moon**, intelligently avoiding **space debris** and **planetary radiation fields**.
+Space Route Optimizer is an interactive space navigation simulator that calculates the **shortest and fastest path from Earth to the Moon**, intelligently avoiding **space debris** and **planetary radiation fields**.
 This project combines **astrophysics-inspired algorithms** with **visual radar simulation** to help visualize safe and efficient lunar travel routes.

 ## 🚀 Features